Depression Therapy in Ventura, CA

 It’s understandable that simple things like getting dressed in the morning can be tough.
 Getting out of bed might even be a challenge.
 To start, online therapy can be a good option until you are able to make it in person to the Ventura office.
 Lets make depression recovery as easy as possible.

-Will I need medication?
+Will I need depression medication?

 How long does depression last?

 To be clinically diagnosed with depression, you will need to be depressed at least two weeks.
 Sometimes depression only lasts a few weeks and may be situational.
 But when untreated, depression can last months or even years.
 There are many different types of depression such as postpartum, bipolar, seasonal affective disorder, premenstrual dysphoric disorder, dysthymia, and more.
 For the most part, understanding the type of depression you’re experiencing can help treatment.
+Therapy for depression can vary in length from person to person.

-My Experience Working With Depression
+Our Experience Working With Depression

 Please reach out.
 Dealing with depression is hard enough, and importantly, you don’t have to do it alone.
-As a Licensed Clinical Social worker, I offer online therapy all over California and in office therapy in Ventura.
+As a licensed therapists, we offer online therapy all over California and in office therapy in Ventura.
 The office is close to Ojai, Oxnard, Santa Barbara, Camarillo, and Thousand Oaks.
-Depression treatment can help you feel better.
-Contact me to learn about becoming a new client.
+Therapy for depression can help you feel better.
+Contact us to connect with a therapist and learn about becoming a new client.

 National Suicide Hotline: 800-273-8255